lushloomae/my-articles/renovation-mistakes-avoid.md

 # Top Interior Design Mistakes to Avoid During Home Renovation in Dubai

 Renovating your home in Dubai can be an exciting journey, but it also comes with challenges—especially when it comes to interior design.
 From choosing the wrong materials to overlooking the importance of layout, small mistakes can lead to big regrets.
-Here are some of the most common interior design mistakes to avoid during a home or [**apartment renovation in Dubai**] (https://lushloom.ae/service/apartment-renovation/), and how working with experts like [**Lush Loom**](https://lushloom.ae/) can help you get it right from the start.
+Here are some of the most common interior design mistakes to avoid during a home or [**apartment renovation in Dubai**](https://lushloom.ae/service/apartment-renovation/), and how working with experts like **Lush Loom** can help you get it right from the start.

 ## 1. Ignoring the Climate

 Dubai’s hot and humid climate should be a major factor when selecting materials and finishes.
-For example, [** wooden flooring**](https://lushloom.ae/collection/flooring/wooden/) might warp without proper treatment, and certain fabrics can fade quickly in harsh sunlight.
+For example, [**wooden flooring**](https://lushloom.ae/collection/flooring/wooden/) might warp without proper treatment, and certain fabrics can fade quickly in harsh sunlight.
 Instead, opt for durable and climate-appropriate options like SPC or [**vinyl flooring Dubai**](https://lushloom.ae/collection/flooring/vinyl/), which are available in a variety of stylish finishes at Lush Loom.

 ## 2. Choosing Style Over Function